noltron000/homebrew-spells/spells/cantrips/on-off.md

 **Range:** 60 feet

+**Shape:** cube

+**Length:** 5 feet

 **Tags:** verbal, somatic

 ---

 ## Description
-This cantrip allows you to activate or deactivate any electronic device within range, as long as the device has a clearly defined on or off function that can be easily accessed from the outside of the device.
+This spell allows you to activate or deactivate any device within range, as long it has a clearly defined on or off function&mdash;such as a button or switch&mdash;that is readily accessible from the outside of the device.
+The function must be able to fit within a 5-foot-long cube originating from a point that you can see within range.
-Any device that requires a software-based shutdown sequence to activate or deactivate cannot be affected by on/off.
+Any device that requires a software-based shutdown sequence to activate or deactivate cannot be affected by this spell.

 ---

 **Classes:** warlock, sorcerer, wizard

 **Sources:** UA-MM, page 7

+**Quality Assurance:** :star: personal pass